 It is hard to believe that six years have passed since the World IPv6 Launch on 6th June 2012.
 In order to help our community celebrate this important anniversary, we have published a blog post reflecting on six years of IPv6 in the UK.
 You can read it here.

 Our next Council event will be a half-day IPv6 Transition Technologies workshop, hosted by Imperial College London on 25th September 2018.
-Agenda and registration link will be published before mid-July.
+The registration is open now and you can secure your seat by getting your free ticket here.

 A roundtable meeting took place at Facebook’s offices in London on Wednesday 25th April 2018.